alchatti/drupal-devcontainer/README.md

   # external: true
 ```

-## Overview

-With Drupal your project folder structure should look similar to:
+For devcontainer to work your Drupal project folder structure should look similar to:

 > `docroot` is the public folder where your Drupal site is located.
 This is based on Acquia Cloud's project structure.
 Check [Change environment variables & shell themes](#change-environment-variables--shell-themes-env-variables)